murmarmur/Scrolling-Agent-Based-Model/README.md

 Overview
 --------
 This project implements an agent-based computational model designed to simulate user scrolling behaviour on digital platforms.
 The model abstracts core psychological mechanisms - boredom, novelty-seeking, and reward processing - to isolate the factors that contribute to excessive scrolling behaviour.
 It provides an exploratory tool for studying user engagement and can serve as a scalable foundation for future research.
+This project was created as part of an undergraduate dissertation in Psychology at the University of Edinburgh.

 Model Description
 -----------------